qurator-spk/sbb_images/doc/classifier.md

 Usage: apply-classifier [OPTIONS] SQLITE_FILE MODEL_SELECTION_FILE MODEL_FILE
                         RESULT_FILE

-  Classifies all images of an image database and writes the predictions into a predictions table of the database.
-The annotator tool can then display those predictions.
+  Classifies all images of an image database and writes the predictions into either a predictions table or the tags table of the database.
+Both the image search interface and the annotator tool can then display the predictions.

   SQLITE_FILE: An annotated image database (see create-database).